wa0x6e/dashing-resque/README.md

 Since each application have their own order of magnitude, the difference between the minimum and maximum scheduled jobs per minute differs for each system.
 Set the `@maxJobPerMinute` variable, in `/widgets/resque_heatmap/resque_heatmap.coffee` to the approximative number of maximum scheduled jobs per minute of your application, to have the widest color range for the heatmap.

+### Processed and failed jobs graph

+You can customize the "time range" of the graph, by editing the `graphWidth` variable in `/widgets/resque_graoh/resque/graph.coffee`.
+By default, it'll only display the last minute.